Contrast-Security-OSS/secobs-semantic-conventions/docs/actions/action-metrics.md

 # Semantic Conventions for Action Metrics

 Actions occur within the context of an Web Application.

+## HTTP Server

-These applications are served up via an http server.
+Applications that are served from an HTTP server.

-## Metric: `http.server.action.total`
+### Metric: `http.server.action.total`

 This metric is required.